vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/003/12_Rtena_devIramRtA.md

 The athem. mid. part. -stubhāná- is isolated, beside the act. them.
 1st cl. pres.

-stóbhati, and it is therefore impossible to determine its exact value -- including whether it is passive (so, e.g., Old [SBE], Ge, Re) or not.
+stóbhati, and it is therefore impossible to determine its exact value -- including whether it is passive (so, e.g., Oldenberg [SBE], Geldner, Renou) or not.
 Gotō (1st cl., 332 and n.

 808) argues against such a value, on the basis of the intrans. sense of the root, and I have followed him in the non-passive assessment.
 My tr. “beat a tattoo” reflects my sense that √stubh is associated esp. with rhythm.
 As for sárga-, lit. ‘surge, gush’, it can refer to the instant when the surge is released, hence here the start of a race.